 A state funeral is obviously a satisfying end for a former convict but it was of little help for a widow’s future, especially one with five children under fifteen.
 Perhaps the real cause of James’ death was worry.
 When he died his estate was virtually insolvent.
 Sarah as sole executrix paid off debts of £350 and Governor King secured her house by putting it in the name of her fourteen-year-old son James.

 There is nothing like a will to cause friction in a family.
 In 1824 James claimed Sarah’s house in O’Connell Street as his own and ordered Sarah and her daughter Elizabeth to leave.
 Sarah petitioned the Governor to intercede but obviously without success.
 In 1828 she was living in her daughter Elizabeth’s house and worked as a washerwoman for Sarah Burgis.
-In 1843, while James was establishing himself and his large family on land near Rylstone and Bathurst, Sarah aged 73 died at Lane Cove.
+In 1843, while son James lived in o’Connell Street and established land holdings near Rylstone and Bathurst, Sarah aged 73 died at Lane Cove.
 No announcement.
 No obituary.
-Perhaps no attendees.
+Who were the attendees?

 Convicts are more visible in our history than free workers.
 Nevertheless I have only caught fleeting glimpses of Sarah and I am left wondering what she was like as a mother, a neighbour, a mother-in-law, a grandmother, a washerwoman.
 I do know her genes, her blood, runs through thousands, perhaps tens-of-thousands of Australians.
 And through numerous local families, many more than those named Dunn, Howe, Brown, Bloodworth, Cox, Morrison, Gardiner, or Lee.